headacheboy/cross-lingual-amr-parsing/README.md

 ### Preprocss and Postprocess

-Use codes in `AMR_scripts/` to preprocess and postprocess the AMR graph.
+Use codes in `AMR_scripts/` to preprocess and postprocess the AMR datasets.

 Preprocessing: